What makes a good website? A good website focuses on the basics.

 Conclusion

 You’re going to spend money and time building your company website.
-So make sure you do it right the first time.
-Building a good website starts with the basics.
-Plan ahead for an optimized page structure, site speed and mobile-friendly design.
-Keep your design minimal and consistent.
+Make sure you do it right the first time.

+Put yourself in your customer’s shoes.
+What are they looking for, and what do they want most from your site?
 Once you have the basics of your site, build out your content with detailed, long-form text.
 Consider the needs of your audience and maintain compliance.

 Read more about website security, site speed, data breaches and web development.